jcorporation/myMPD/docs/references/api/index.md

 ## Pin protection

-If myMPD is protected with a pin some methods require authentication with a bearer token.
+If myMPD is protected with a pin some methods require authentication with a special header.

 ### Authenticate